The-Marcy-Lab-School/8-1-0-express-rest-api-model/README.md

 * Update: Update a single songs's title or artist.
 * Delete: Delete a single song.

-Here is a recommended page structure for your app:
+Here is a recommended React Router page structure for your React app:
 * `/`: The homepage which includes:
   * Form for creating a new song
   * List of all songs